MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/implementation-options.md

 There are two primary approaches.
 The choice will depend on how fast your teams can develop the required skills.

 - **Start with the Azure landing zone accelerator:** If your business requirements call for a rich initial implementation of landing zones with fully integrated governance, security, and operations from the start.
-You can customize the implementation used as part of the Azure landing zone accelerator, using Infrastructure-as-Code (IaC) to set up and configure your environment.
+If you need to, you can modify using Infrastructure-as-Code (IaC) to set up and configure an environment per your requirements.
 For IaC, your organization will require skills in Azure Resource Manager templates and GitHub.

 - **Customize:** If it's more important to build your environment to meet specific requirements, or develop internal skills.
 In this approach, focus on the basic landing zones considerations required to start cloud adoption.
-All technical and business requirements are considered complete when your adoption aligns with Azure landing zone.
+All technical and business requirements are considered complete when your environment configuration aligns with Azure landing zone conceptual architecture.
 You can then focus on enhancing your landing zone.

 > [!IMPORTANT]
 > Of the two approaches, the Azure landing zone accelerator is recommended because it's the quickest way to achieve a scaled-out and mature environment.